jackcase04/jackcase04/README.md

-Student studying Computer Science at Missouri University of Science and Technology.
+Computer Science and Engineering Student at Missouri S&T, and Software Engineer at BWT Automation

 Graduating 2027.